 2019 Garden Highlights

-Looking back to 2019 gardening while updating What’s New for 2020, there were several highlights worth mentioning with a few runner ups.
+2019 looking back gardening while updating our new seeds from the past season.
+There were several highlights worth mentioning with a few runner ups.
 Out of almost 250 different types of seeds, here are hand picked 2019 Gardening Highlights from Saltspring Nursery

 The sweetest little papery white flowers with bright yellow centers of Winged Everlasting won my heart over.
 Hardy annual still flowering in the cold frosty weather of December.
 Nice long sturdy stems for cut flowers.
 A tough annual must for every cutting garden.
 Super easy to grow.
 Stems & flower texture reminds me of statice.

-Most spectacular in the gardens for 2019 besides of course the lovely velvet deep red Calliope x hortum Geranium with Alyssum ‘Snow Crystals’ in the foreground, was ‘Prairie Sun’.
+Most spectacular in the gardens for 2019 besides of course the lovely velvet deep red Calliope x hortum Geranium with Alyssum ‘Snow Crystals’ in the foreground.

 Carex morrowii ‘Evergold’